lodgify/lodgify-ui/Readme.md

 If you add a new `*.overrides` or `*.variables` file in the livingstone theme directory, you need to:

-1. add the name of the component to the `components` array in [semantic.json](https://github.com/lodgify/lodgify-ui/blob/production/semantic.json)
+1. add an `@import` statement for the component to  [semantic.less](https://github.com/lodgify/lodgify-ui/blob/production/src/styles/semantic/semantic.less).
 1. change the value of the component entry in [src/styles/semantic/theme.config](https://github.com/lodgify/lodgify-ui/blob/production/src/styles/semantic/theme.config) from `'default'` to `'livingstone'`.
 1. follow the comment structure used in the default theme variables file for that component.